MP Estate Planning UK

 Key characteristics of life interest trusts include:

-• The life tenant has the right to income or use of the assets
+• The life tenant has the right to live in the property or receive income from it for their lifetime

 Other Options

-In addition to discretionary and life interest trusts, there are other types of trusts that may be suitable depending on your circumstances.
-These include bare trusts, mixed trusts, and trusts for vulnerable beneficiaries.
+Beyond discretionary and life interest trusts, there are other structures that may be appropriate depending on your specific circumstances:

 trust deed property